-When the idle screen is displayed, key in the area code and phone number, and press the $\sim$ key.
+When the idle screen is displayed, enter the area code and phone number, and press the key.

-Note: If you have checked the Auto Redial option in the Extra Settings menu (Menu 4.8), the number is redialled automatically up to ten times when the person does not answer the call or is already on the phone; see page 84 for further details.
+Note: If you have checked the Auto Redial option in the Extra Settings menu (Menu 4.8), the number is redialled automatically up to ten times when the person does not answer the call or is already on the phone; see page 87 for further details.